National Register of Historic Places listings in Albany, New York: Geographical distribution

 Outside the city, Albany County has another 148 listings.
-The city's 68 are 31 percent of the 214 total, the largest portion of any community in the county.
 One listing, the Albany Felt Company Complex, is shared with the neighboring town of Menands.
 Two of the listings, the USS Slater and Whipple Cast and Wrought Iron Bowstring Truss Bridge, were moved to Albany from other locations.

 Most of the listed properties are located in central Albany, close to the Hudson River and the original boundaries of the city, an area today largely coterminous with one listing, the Downtown Albany Historic District.
 The south end of the Albany Felt Company Complex in the city's northeast corner is its easternmost listing.
 Near the city's southern boundary, overlooking Interstate 787, is Nut Grove, the southernmost entry.
 The Rapp Road Community Historic District, in an area rural for much of its existence until the development of Crossgates Mall nearby, is at the western and northern extreme.

 The downtown historic district takes those boundaries from the stockade built by the Dutch as part of Fort Orange in 1624.
 The mostly buried remnants of the fort are one of the city's NHLs, and the oldest of its Register listings.
 Until the late 19th century, downtown and its neighboring areas was the entire developed city.